mikenakis/Bathyscaphe/README.md

 - ### <a name="license-bathyscaphe">&ZeroWidthSpace;</a>Modules `bathyscaphe` and `bathyscaphe-test`: Dual license

   The `bathyscaphe` and `bathyscaphe-test` modules of Bathyscaphe are available under a dual-license scheme.
 You can choose either the GNUAGPL v.3 license, or the BATCL v.1 license.
-If you take no action regarding licensing, the license that applies by default is the GNUAGPL.
+If you take no action regarding licensing, the license that applies by default is the GNUAGPL.  `SPDX-License-Identifier: AGPL-3.0-only OR BATCL-1.0`

     - #### <a name="license-bathyscaphe-agpl">&ZeroWidthSpace;</a>GNU Affero General Public License (GNUAGPL) v.3